Exclusive video shows Dayton gunman Connor Betts in bar in the hours before shooting

 Police: Betts separated from sister, companion

-"The information we have is they all came in the same vehicle but they separated at some point," Chief Richard Biehl said at a news conference.
-Biehl also said there was a communication between Betts and his companion after the separated but did not provide any other details.
+'The information we have is they all came in the same vehicle but they separated at some point,' Chief Richard Biehl said at a news conference.
+Biehl also said there was a communication between Betts and his companion after they separated but did not provide any other details.

-"We do know there was some communication once they separated," Biehl said Monday.
+'We do know there was some communication once they separated,' Biehl said.

 Nothing in the video indicates an altercation or any other event that could give a clue as to what prompted the rampage to come.